-rectly or indirectly, to the following " Prohibited Topics " are strictly prohibited: Prices (rates) charged to shippers for services provided by members of the RAC Prices (costs) paid to suppliers for services provided to members of the RAC Any other conditions associated with services provided to shippers or received from suppliers of RAC members, including discounts, rebates, etc. and level of service provisions Customer or territory allocation Limitation of supply of services provided by RAC members to their customers GUIDAN NCE Prohibite RAC sta vity, including discussions or agreements that could even remotely be construed as relating to the above ed Topics, cannot take place at the RAC or any of its committees or any meeting organized or attended by lift, or otherwise among RAC members.
-The compliance with these rules, when meeting, members of a RAC committee or of the Board of Directors.
-Have a pre-set agenda and take minutes, recording resolutions adopted and summarizing the essentials of conversations that took place.
-Limit themselves to issues identified on the agenda, except if circumstances call for other issues to be addressed, in which case careful notes of the additional issues discussed must be recorded.
-If any participant believes that Prohibited Topics have been raised or discussed, they must advise all participants of their concern and any discussion relating to that issue be ceased immediately pending legal advice.
-Require legal advice if any issue to be discussed might cause the members to believe that competition laws could be infringed.
-Suspend or even postpone to a later date discussions on such issues if legal advice cannot be sought in a timely manner.
+Any activity, including discussions or agreements that could even remotely be construed as relating to the above Prohibited Topics, cannot take place at the RAC or any of its committees or any meeting organized or attended by RAC staff, or otherwise among RAC members.

+To ensure compliance with these rules, when meeting, members of a RAC committee or of the Board of Directors must:

+- □ Have a pre-set agenda and take minutes, recording resolutions adopted and summarizing the essentials of conversations that took place. - Limit themselves to issues identified on the agenda, except if circumstances call for other issues to be addressed, in which case careful notes of the additional issues discussed must be recorded. - If any participant believes that Prohibited Topics have been raised or discussed, they must advise all participants of their concern and any discussion relating to that issue be ceased immediately pending legal advice. - Require legal advice if any issue to be discussed might cause the members to believe that competition laws could be infringed. - Suspend or even postpone to a later date discussions on such issues if legal advice cannot be sought in a timely manner.